stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 Functions are a type of object that produce outputs and may need inputs (called 'arguments').

 Functions are followed by a pair of brackets that enclose the arguments, which are separated by a comma.
 They look like this: `function_name(argument_1, argument_2, ...)`

 You call a function by typing its name and giving it the required inputs between the brackets.
-You can name the arguments (which I prefer to do for clarity) or just enter them in the order that the function expects
+You can name the arguments (which I prefer to do for clarity) or just enter them in the order that the function expects.
 You can create a function like this:

 ```r